 In the current time of publicity about the infection with Coronavirus, we kindly ask you to look at this information before contacting the PNH National Service, so that we can better address your remaining questions.

 This is for all patients with PNH whether they are on treatment or not.
-We consider you to be at higher risk than the general public and you should try to self isolate.

 - Make sure you have a thermometer